BioMoDeL/aesop/docs/about.rst

 """"""""""""""""

 AESOP is developed in the Biomolecular Modeling and design Lab (`BioMoDeL <http://biomodel.engr.ucr.edu>`_) under the supervision of Professor
 Dimitrios Morikis.
-The python library of AESOP is developed by Reed Harrison and Rohith Mohan [REF 1], and is based on the original AESOP framework, written in R, that was developed and parametrized by Chris Kieslich and Ronald Gorham [REFS 2-5].
-A preliminary computational protocol for electrostatic similarities that preceded AESOP was developed by Jianfeng Yang.
+The python library of AESOP is developed by Reed Harrison and Rohith Mohan [Harrison2016]_, and is based on the original AESOP framework, written in R, that was developed and parametrized by Chris Kieslich and Ronald Gorham [Kieslich2011-1]_[Gorham2011-1]_[Gorham2011-2]_[Kieslich2011-2]_.
+A preliminary computational protocol for electrostatic similarities that preceded
+AESOP was developed by Jianfeng Yang.

 The AESOP acronym stands for Analysis of Electrostatic Structures Of Proteins.